avcoder/slide-puzzle/README.md

 ## Instructions
-Download the attached assignment3.zip html/css/js template (if you don't use this template or if you use another animation library other than the one given, then you'll be awarded a mark of 0)
+Download/clone this repo.
+Use the template provided (if you don't use this template or if you use another animation library other than the one given, then you'll be awarded a mark of 0)

 If the user clicks a square, that square will move only if there exists a blank space immediately above it, to the left of it, to the right of it, or below it.
 Otherwise it stays still.

 ### BONUS +1